Hiring a Car in Cyprus: A Complete Road Trip Guide

 Popular pick-up regions for road trips:

-- Paphos: ideal for west-coast archaeology and scenic coastal drives
+- Paphos: ideal for west-coast archaeology, Coral Bay and scenic coastal drives.

-- Limassol: central base for wine routes and mountain trips
+- Limassol: central base for wine routes, beaches and mountain trips.

-- Nicosia: good for city stays and exploring the island interior
+- Nicosia: useful for city stays and exploring the island interior.

-- Ayia Napa / Protaras: ideal for beach holidays with local day trips
+- Ayia Napa / Protaras: ideal for beach holidays with flexible local day trips.

-- Troodos region: best reached with your own car for village hopping and nature routes
+- Troodos region: best reached with your own car for village hopping, monasteries and nature routes.

 Choosing the right car for Cyprus

-Cyprus is compact, but road types vary between modern motorways, resort roads, village lanes, and mountain routes.
+Cyprus is compact, but road types vary between modern motorways, resort roads, city streets, village lanes and mountain routes.
 Choosing the right car can make your holiday easier and more comfortable.

 - Beach resorts and towns: economy and compact cars are usually ideal.

-- Families and airport transfers: a larger hatchback or compact SUV gives extra luggage space.
+- Families and airport transfers: a larger hatchback, estate or compact SUV gives extra luggage space.

 - Troodos Mountains: a car with a little more power can be more comfortable on steeper roads.